PeterDrake/drakepedia/development_tools/command_line.md

 }
 ```
-To compile the file, run this command:
+To compile the program, run this command:
 ```
 javac Hello.java
 ```
 This creates a compiled class file called `Hello.class`.
-To run the file:
+To run the program:
 ```
 java Hello
 ```